 Once your book is published, keep in mind that you cannot make any further changes to the book; hence it is called a book, not an article.
 If you hired an eBook writing service, let them handle the publishing and marketing.
 It’ll be cheaper and less effort-intensive.

 Optimize eBook’s Description and Other Tags With Keywords

-While your titles can’t be too generic or filled with keywords because of your audiences, descriptions and meta tags are a separate story.
+While your titles can’t be too generic or filled with keywords because your audiences, descriptions, and meta tags are separate stories.

 eBooks aren’t like webpages or articles, where people open the first SERP websites and start reading the top ones.
 Instead, readers take their time.
 But then again, they seldom go past the first 3 pages of Google results, either.

 So, optimize your descriptions and tags with keywords, but don’t overdo it.
 Even if you’re on the second page, chances are that a reader looking for a book to read will open your eBook’s page.
 At that point, a keyword-stuffed or generic description will only put them off.

 - Long titles or descriptions are an instant put off.

 - Keep ‘em short, keep ‘em simple.